 In what is becoming a popular strategy to prevent opposing views being heard, feminists are setting off fire alarms at venues hosting MHRA or anti-feminists speakers.
 If you want to get some idea of how widespread this form of nuisance ‘activism’ is becoming then google on the words ‘feminist protesters pull fire alarm’.
 Go ahead – you can start by reading this and this.
 And only recently feminist protestors disrupted a presentation by CAFE.

 Christina Hoff Sommers debated Roxane Gay in Sydney & Melbourne in late March 2019.
 Refer this article and linked Twitter stream for now, whilst I try to locate a better review (oh and here’s a SMH offering with reader’s comments).
-Apparently Gay’s leftist supporters focussed on disrupting the event rather than letting an actual debate take place.
+Apparently Gay’s leftist supporters focused on disrupting the event rather than letting an actual debate take place.

 The term ‘anti-democratic’ is way too insipid to describe this pattern of behaviour.
 This is something more negative, much darker and more pervasive, and which all but precludes any meaningful dialogue.
 Indeed the direction in which this is already heading is that any comments that are deemed to be anti-feminist and/or sexist will be made illegal on the grounds of combating hate-speech (example).
 Opposing this trend, at least for those that have the means to take legal action, is legal precedent such as this.